This pages lists the known bugs and limitations in Project Analyzer.

 .NET and COM Interop analysis is limited.

-Delegates are not supported.
+Delegates are not analyzed.

 Constructor limitations.
 Calls to parameterless Sub New() are not always detected, as there are several "invisible" ways to instantiate an object.
 Parameterless Sub New() is assumed live.
 This limitation does not affect constructors with parameters.